-The inkwell, located in the far-right section of the tray, consists of a metal box with a hinged lid and a cobalt-blue glass liner for ink.
-The sander, located in the far-left section of the tray, is made of clear glass with a perforated twist-on metal top for shaking blotting sand.
+The trays’ design reflects the commonplace use of quills and other dip pens during the 19th century.
+The inkwell, located in the far-right section of the tray, consists of a copper-plated box with a hinged lid and a cobalt-blue glass liner for ink.
+The sander, located in the far-left section of the tray, is made of clear glass with a perforated twist-on metal top for shaking blotting sand (or pounce), which was gently sprinkled on freshly written documents to absorb and quickly dry the ink.
 Between the two compartments is a concave basin to accommodate pens and pencils.

 The desk drawer provides a location to store books, papers, and other materials.